clarin-eric/linkchecker/README.md

 # Link Checker
 The Link checker is a [StormCrawler](https://github.com/DigitalPebble/storm-crawler) adaptation for URL checking.
-Instead of crawling, it checks the status of URLs and persists them in a database (currently mysql)
+Instead of crawling, it checks the status of URLs and persists them in a database (currently MariaDB/MySQL)

 # How to setup and run